 "[We] misjudged the water, we thought it was shallower than it was and we got stuck."

-Friends tried in vain for two hours to pull the vehicle and its occupants out before emergency services were called around 11:45pm on Saturday.
+Friends tried in vain for two hours to pull the vehicle and its occupants out before emergency services were called about 11.45pm on Saturday.

-Rangiora chief fire officer Hamish Peter, who witnessed the rescue, told NZME four people were clinging to the side of the one of the 4WDs when fire crews arrived.
+Rangiora chief fire officer Hamish Peter, who witnessed the rescue, told NZME four people were clinging to the side of the one of the 4WD vehicles when fire crews arrived.